gautamottur/gautamottur.github.io/research/index.md

   * What are the strategies used in **Mandarin** to express universal(-ish) quantification, and what is the role of _dou_ in the morphology/syntax/semantics?
   * What are the effects of _dou_-related movement on scope and/or information structure in Mandarin?

+### _Parameters of resemblance in iconicity in the visual modality_  (joint work with Pia Gehlbach, Silva Ladewig, and the Göttingen SignLab)

+#### **Research questions:**
+  * What phonological parameters are relevant in producing **resemblance mappings** between forms (e.g. handshapes and movements) in the visual-gestural modality and specific referents/meanings?
+  * What is the relative perceptual salience of different phonological parameters (e.g. overture and closure of the hand, direction/path of movement) in the context of such resemblance mappings?